darkv/php-password-generator/README.md

 ## Word Lists

 The class uses RSS feeds to build a word list from which random words are used for password generation.
-The class has some predefined configuration for the languages English and German but can be customized too:
+The class has some predefined configurations for the languages English and German but can be customized too:

 ```php
 include 'PasswordGenerator.php';